Fix Seagate External Hard Drive Not Recognized Issue

 When a Seagate external hard drive is not recognized, it typically means the operating system cannot properly detect or access the device.
 The drive may not appear in File Explorer, Disk Management, or Device Manager, even though it is physically connected.

 This situation is understandably stressful.
 However, don’t panic.
-In most cases, your data is not permanently lost.
+In most cases, data recovery from external drives is still possible.
 The issue usually stems from connection problems, driver conflicts, file system corruption, or power-related failures rather than immediate physical damage.

 Understanding the cause is the first step toward a safe and effective solution.